 I'm so ashamed of myself.

 But let me tell you what I discovered over the summer.
 Maybe you already have and you are laughing at me and my delay in catching up with the rest of the world.
 Ha.
 I'm just glad I've caught up at all!

 Overnight oats.
 Serious little miracle recipes that work while I'm sleeping and are ready in the morning with no fuss at all!
 I take a few minutes before bed to make up my oats for the next morning, pop them in the fridge, and take them out with my coffee the next day.
 I swear every time I reach for those overnight oats a chorus of angels are singing in my head!

-Now, if you are a smarty pants and already know all about overnight oats and how awesome they are for your busy lives then go check out my recipe for Wild Rice Maple Syrup overnight oats below and see if you want to try it.
-It’s a MN recipe full of local wild rice and maple syrup.
+Now, if you are a smarty pants and already know how to make overnight oats in a jar and how awesome they are for your busy lives then go check out my recipe for Wild Rice Maple Syrup overnight oats below and see if you want to try it.
+It's a MN recipe full of local wild rice and maple syrup.

 If, like me, you haven't discovered the angel choir for yourself and want to know about overnight oats here's the basic of basics...